Moonshine-IDE/MoonshineWebsite/pages/policies/msa.md

 11.2 – Provider may assign its rights and obligations hereunder to any successor to all or any substantial part of its business pertaining to this Agreement.
 Customer may assign this Agreement, together with all rights and obligations herein, solely to a successor to all or any substantial part of its business.

-11.3 – This Agreement shall be interpreted in its entirety in accordance with the substantive laws of the state of Illinois.
+11.3 – This Agreement shall be interpreted in its entirety in accordance with the substantive laws of the state of Delaware.
 In the event any provision of this Agreement is found unenforceable under applicable law, the remaining provisions of this Agreement shall nonetheless be enforced to the maximum extent permitted by law consistent with the fundamental intent of the parties.

 11.4 – The waiver by either party of a breach or default in any of the provisions of this Agreement by the other party shall not be construed as a waiver of any succeeding breach of the same or other provisions; nor shall any delay or omission on the part of either party to exercise or avail itself of any right, power, or privilege that it has or may have hereunder operate as a waiver of any breach or default by the other party.
 The prevailing party in any legal proceeding brought by one party against the other party and arising out of or in connection with this Agreement shall be entitled to recover its reasonable legal expenses, including court costs and reasonable attorney fees.